M-Sc-Research/English-learning/SmallTalk2me.md

 3. I am dedicated to expanding my vocabulary and understanding of grammar in a new language, and I am committed to becoming fluent.
 4. I am capable of expressing myself fluently and accurately in a new language, and I am determined to reach an advanced level of proficiency.
 5. I am constantly challenging myself to refine my language skills and deepen my understanding of the culture associated with the new language.
+6. I am proficient in a new language and can confidently engage in complex discussions and express myself with precision.